Beijing Half Marathon Runners Stripped Of Medals After Controversial Finish - UrduPoint

 Beijing Half Marathon Runners Stripped Of Medals After Controversial Finish

-The race's bizarre finish saw He cross the line first after the Kenyans Robert Keter and Willy Mnangat, and Dejene Hailu from Ethiopia, seemed to deliberately allow him to win.
+He crossed the line first in a bizarre finish after the Kenyans Robert Keter and Willy Mnangat, and Dejene Hailu from Ethiopia, seemed to deliberately allow him to win.

 Footage of the conclusion to the race went viral.